Knee Injury Treatment

 It is an inflammation of the tendons called tendinitis.
 Tendons are a band of tough tissues, joining the forearm muscles on the outside of the elbow.
 Pain occurs when the tendons are overloaded by repetitive motions of the wrist and arm.
 Repetitive gripping activities especially involving the thumb and first two fingers could lead to tennis elbow.
 Elbow joint is composed of 3 bones: the upper arm bone-the humerus, the two bones in the forearm-radius and ulna.
 There are bony bumps at the bottom of the humerus-epicondyles and on the outside i.e., at lateral side-lateral epicondyle.
 Muscles, ligaments and tendons are keeping the elbow joints together.
 The forearm muscles extend the wrist and fingers.
 The forearm tendons (extensors) attach the muscles to bones.
 Extensors attach on lateral epicondyles.
 Extensor Carpi Radialis Brevis (ECRB) is the tendon involved with tennis elbow.
 In lateral epicondylitis, the dominant arm is mostly affected.

-Stem Cells Therapies for Sports Injuries: Advancells Protocol
+Stem Cells Therapy for Knee Injury/ Sports Injury: Advancells Protocol

-Stem Cell Treatment Process for Sports/Knee Injury at Advancells is divided into 4 Steps
+Stem Cell Treatment of Sports/Knee Injury at Advancells is divided into 4 Steps

 Processing of stem cells